 - Systems: Advanced Operating Systems, Parallel Systems, Android Programming

-- Theory: Advanced Linear Algebra for Computing, Algorithms: Techniques and Theory, Optimization, Online Learning and Optimization
+- Theory: Advanced Linear Algebra for Computing, Algorithms: Techniques and Theory, Optimization, Online Learning and Optimization, Automated Logical Reasoning

-- Note: Any course can be counted towards Elective hours once the required course requirements are met.
+- Note: Any course from the Required class list can be counted towards Elective hours after required course requirements are met.

 Algorithms: Techniques and Theory